Sucheta Kripalani: Freedom movement and independence

 She was one of the few women who were elected to the Constituent Assembly of India.
 She was elected as the first woman CM of state of Uttar Pradesh from the Kanpur constituency and was part of the subcommittee that drafted the Indian Constitution.
 She became a part of the subcommittee that laid down the charter for the constitution of India.
 On 14 August 1947, she sang Vande Mataram in the Independence Session of the Constituent Assembly a few minutes before Nehru delivered his famous "Tryst with Destiny" speech.
-She was also the founder of the All India Mahilla Congress, established in 1940.
+She was also the founder of the All India Mahila Congress, established in 1940.

 After independence

 After independence, she remained involved with politics.
 For the first Lok Sabha elections in 1952, she contested from New Delhi on a KMPP ticket: she had joined the short-lived party founded by her husband the year before.
 She defeated the Congress candidate Manmohini Sahgal.
 Five years later, she was reelected from the same constituency, but this time as the Congress candidate.
 She was elected one last time to the Lok Sabha in 1967, from Gonda constituency in Uttar Pradesh.